jessicarush/javascript-notes/google_maps_api.md

 ## Options

 The two options *center* and *zoom*, are required but there are many additional optional ones.
-Foe example:
+For example:

 ```javascript
 function initMap() {